-All week I have been getting questions from Sophia – I want a poppy, what’s it for?
+All week I have been getting questions from my daughter – I want a poppy, what’s it for?
 Why is everyone wearing them?
 Why are there giant poppies on the lamp posts on our street?
 Why did my teacher take your money and give me a poppy?
 Will she give it back to us?
 Can you put one in my hair?!?
 So I think the time has come to explain what it all means but broaching the subject of a savage world war and extreme bravery to a six year old could be a bit hairy.

 Image by BBC

 I would have loved to go to a Remembrance service this weekend but the thought of my two children running around the cenotaph shouting during the minute’s silence was far too much of a possibility – so we decided to stay home.
 How do you explain the meaning of Remembrance Sunday to children without it stirring up lots of emotions that they didn’t even know they had?

 Experts say that whatever age your child is you should stick to the facts and relate them clearly and compassionately.
 Explain to children that it’s a special day when we remember the armed forces and the people who look after our country – explain that their job is dangerous and they have to spend a long time away from their families.
 Try not to talk about aggression and fighting and try to explain that it’s not a day to celebrate.